Pick a voice and language for your number

 Energetic Younger audiences, entertainment, high-volume support Fenrir, Pulcherrima, Leda

-Casual Friendly consumer support, hospitality, food & beverage Aoede, Callirrhoe, Umbriel, Zubenelgenubi, Achird
+Casual Friendly consumer support, hospitality, food and drink Aoede, Callirrhoe, Umbriel, Zubenelgenubi, Achird

-Soft/Warm Wellness, after-hours support, premium service brands Achernar, Vindemiatrix, Sulafat, Enceladus
+Soft/Warm Wellbeing, after-hours support, premium service brands Achernar, Vindemiatrix, Sulafat, Enceladus

-Clear/Smooth Technical support, IVR-replacement, formal corporate Iapetus, Erinome, Algieba, Despina, Schedar
+Clear/Smooth Technical support, replacing a phone menu, formal corporate Iapetus, Erinome, Algieba, Despina, Schedar

 How to preview a voice

-Match the brand tone, not the country.
-A premium watch brand does not change voice between English and German — it changes voice between premium and friendly.
-Pick the family that fits your brand and use the same voice across every language agent you set up.
+Match the voice to your brand, not to the country.
+A premium watch brand does not want a different personality in German than in English — it wants the same personality speaking German.
+Pick the family that fits how you sound, and keep it across every language agent you set up.

 The 17 languages